 What happens once I request my permit?

-Conditions of approval may include the implementation of reasonable traffic, public safety, area preparation or clean-up requirements, or on actions necessary to comply with Town policies or ordinances or to prevent against undue burden on Town services.
-The approving authority may require advance payment of costs the Town expects to incur due to the event such as planning time, emergency services details, rubbish removal, etc.
+Conditions of approval may include the implementation of reasonable traffic, public safety, area preparation, or clean-up requirements.
+It may also require actions necessary to comply with Town policies or ordinances, or to prevent against undue burden on Town services.
+The approving authority may require advance payment of costs the Town expects to incur due to the event; such as planning time, emergency services details, rubbish removal, etc.

 What if I don’t get a permit?